 Microsoft software not covered under the EES includes most Microsoft servers, such as Exchange, SQL, Windows Server, Windows Remote Desktop CALs, System Center, and Sharepoint.
 Microsoft software not covered under the EES is available though our Microsoft Select agreement.
 Please consult the DoIT Tech Store Departmental catalog (https://techstore.doit.wisc.edu/promos.asp?login=D) or, if you don’t find what you’re looking for, please send an email to email@example.com.

 After our EES was signed, Microsoft said that if a higher education institution licensed all its faculty and staff for Office on institutionally-owned devices (as the UW does), students could use Office on their personally-owned computers also.
 Later, they extended that right to devices owned by faculty and staff as well.
 Users can install on up to 5 PCs or Macs, 5 tablets (Windows, iPad, and Android), and 5 phones, any or all of which can be personally-owned.
-Using the Office installers available from the Campus Software Library for all UW-owned devices would maximize the number of Office installations available for personally-owned devices.
+All installations on devices owned by faculty, staff, and students must be done through the Office 365 portal, and cannot use the Office installers from the CSL.

 Faculty and staff who have not made the transition to Office 365 can purchase Microsoft Office for home use under the Microsoft Home Use Program.

 Windows is not available for installation on personally-owned computers through the EES for faculty and staff.
 Microsoft does make Windows 10 Education available for installation on devices owned by students.